SerenaSylveon/alfresco-ng2-components/docs/tutorials/working-with-data-table.md

 ```

 Next we need to define a new column in the template and use `<ng-template/>` to project our own content
 into it.
-Open the template and add the following code:
+Open the template and add the following code: (change firstname and lastname key to name and createdBy)

 ```html
 <data-column key="status" title="Status">